Paul Robeson: 1928–1932: Show Boat, Othello, and marriage difficulties

-In 1928, Robeson played "Joe" in the London production of the American musical Show Boat, at the Theatre Royal, Drury Lane.
+In 1928, Robeson played "Joe" in the London production of the American musical Show Boat at the Theatre Royal, Drury Lane.
 His rendition of "Ol' Man River" became the benchmark for all future performers of the song.
+In fact, Jerome Kern told friends he formulated the melody to "Ol' Man River" in 1926 after hearing the "organ-like tones' of Robeson's speaking voice.
+Soon after, Kern met with Robeson in his Harlem apartment where Kern played piano while Robeson sang the new song.

-Some black critics objected to the play due to its usage of the then-common racial epithet "nigger".
+Some black critics objected to Show Boat due to its use of the then-common racial epithet "nigger".
 It was, nonetheless, immensely popular with white audiences.
+Of his 1932 Broadway performance of the song, novelist Edna Ferber noted, "I have never seen an ovation like that given any figure of the stage...That audience stood up and howled...The show stopped.
+He sang it again.
+The show stopped.
+They called him back again and again."

-He was summoned for a Royal Command Performance at Buckingham Palace and Robeson was befriended by Members of Parliament from the House of Commons.
+Robeson was summoned for a Royal Command Performance at Buckingham Palace and was befriended there by Members of Parliament from the House of Commons.
 Show Boat continued for 350 performances and, as of 2001, it remained the Royal's most profitable venture.
 The Robesons bought a home in Hampstead.
 He reflected on his life in his diary and wrote that it was all part of a "higher plan" and "God watches over me and guides me.
 He's with me and lets me fight my own battles and hopes I'll win."
-However, an incident at the Savoy Grill, in which he was refused seating, caused him to issue a press release describing the insult which subsequently became a matter of public debate.
+After Robeson was refused seating at the Savoy Grill, he issued a press release describing the incident and insult, which subsequently became a matter of public debate.

+Following the 1928 success of Showboat in London, Robeson undertook a provincial concert tour of the U.K. that took in Blackpool, Birmingham, Torquay, Brighton, Eastbourne, Folkestone, Margate, Hastings, Southsea, as well as Douglas, Isle of Man, building an audience by "singing in the summer at the spas and seaside resorts" as a way to reach the British public.